Mining

 What should be reported in Purchases?

 In the context of selling finished goods, Purchases (expenses) are not the same as cost of goods sold.
-Purchases represent the amount actually expended by the business/organisation in the reporting period.
+Purchases represent the amount actually expended by the business/organisation in the reporting period, some of which may remain in inventory at the end of the period.
 Cost of goods sold, which is not collected in this survey, represents the amount expended only on goods actually sold in the reporting period (cost of goods sold is equal to purchases plus opening inventories minus closing inventories).

-Any purchases of materials that have been capitalised i.e. purchases made to create capital assets, should be excluded from Purchases.
-Instead, these costs should be reported in Capitalised expenditure including cost of capital assets developed in-house by employees of this business/organisation.
+Any purchases that have been capitalised as an asset should be excluded from Purchases and reported in Capital expenditure.
+If the capitalised purchases relate to work done by employees of the business/organisation to develop capital assets in-house, they should also be reported in Cost of capital assets developed in-house by employees of this business/organisation.

 Exclude the following payments from purchases: